-In a nutshell, it is the Jamesian position to consider behavior as based on the semiotic interpretation of meanings; if our interpretations lead us to accomplish our intentions, they can be considered behaviorally true.
-Although James’ formulation seems to echo Peirce’s initial explanation of the Pragmatic Maxim of 1878, however, later (about 1898-1907) Peirce elaborated his realist epistemology and named his epistemology Pragmaticism, to separate it from James’ Pragmatism.
-Thus according to Peirce, proving the true interpretation of cognitive meanings is connected to the proof the true representation of reality and this is the condition for the successful conduct in such known reality (Nesher, 1983, 2018).
-However, epistemologically, James’ Pragmatism is rather similar to Peirce’s early Pragmatism, still being nominalist and “pure Kantist”, but in controversy with Peirce’s mature Realist Pragmaticism as Peirce admitted:
+In a nutshell, it is the Jamesian position according to which behavior is based on the semiotic interpretation of meanings; if our interpretations lead us to accomplish our intentions, they can be considered behaviorally true.
+Although James’ formulation seems to echo Peirce’s initial explanation of the Pragmatic Maxim of 1878, in his later work (circa1898-1907) Peirce elaborated his realist epistemology and named it Pragmaticism, to distinguish it from James’s Pragmatism.
+Thus, according to Peirce, proving the true interpretation of cognitive meanings is connected to the proof of the true representation of reality and this is the condition for successful conduct in such known reality (Nesher, 1983, 2018).
+However, epistemologically, James’s pragmatism is rather similar to Peirce’s early pragmatism, in being nominalist and “pure Kantist.”
+Yet it is in conflict with Peirce’s mature realist pragmaticism, as Peirce admitted:

-The present writer was a pure Kantist until he was forces by successive steps into Pragmaticism.
+The present writer was a pure Kantist until he was forced by successive steps into Pragmaticism.
 The Kantist has only to abjure from the bottom of his heart the proposition that a thing-in-itself can, however indirectly, be conceived; and then correct the details of Kant’s doctrine, and he will find himself to have become a Critical Common-Sensist.
-(Peirce, 1905 EPII: #25, 353-4)
+(Peirce, EPII: #25, 353-4, 1905)

-Moreover, the philosophers of our times that call themselves Pragmatists like Popper, Davidson, Putnam, Hintikka, Reacher, and many more are based on Peircean early writings and unfortunately they remained, like the early Peirce as pure Kantist and Nominalists.
+Moreover, philosophers of our time, who call themselves pragmatists, such as Popper, Davidson, Putnam, Hintikka, Reacher, and many others, are based on Peirce’s early writings and like early-Peirce have, unfortunately, remained pure Kantists and nominalists.

-Pragmaticism makes the ultimate intellectual purport of what you please to consist in conceived conditional resolutions, or their substance, and therefore, the conditional propositions, with their hypothetical antecedents, in which such resolution consist, being the ultimate nature of meaning, must be capable of being true, that is, of expressing whatever there be which is such as the proposition expresses, independently of being thought to be so in any judgment, or being represented to be so in any other symbol of any man or men.
+Pragmaticism makes the ultimate intellectual purport of what you please to consist in conceived conditional resolutions, or their substance; and therefore, the conditional propositions, with their hypothetical antecedents, in which such resolution consist, being of the ultimate nature of meaning, must be capable of being true, that is, of expressing whatever there be which is such as the proposition expresses, independently of being thought to be so in any judgment, or being represented to be so in any other symbol of any man or men.
 (Peirce, CP: 5.453, 1905)

-Kant’s Transcendental logic as the justification of the Transcendental empty concepts to meat or clear the blind objects of the sensual intuitions and give meanings to these concepts.
-But, at the end Kant was unsuccessful in his such enterprise due to the unbridgeable Gap in his epistemology between the Transcendental formal components and the Sensual material components of cognition as he admitted in a letter to is friend, 1798.
-Thus we can understand that the forms of the empty concepts cannot have any meanings without closing the Gap between the Transcendental empty language and the blind objects of the sensual intuition and in this way we can understand Peircean conception of the Kantian nominalism namely, names of concepts without content meanings which led Peirce to his, let us say, the contra Copernican Revolution of Kant, as his realist epistemology.
+Kant’s transcendental logic provides the justification of the confrontation of the transcendental empty concepts with the blind objects of sensual intuition that gives meaning to these concepts.
+But, in the end, Kant was unsuccessful in his enterprise due to the unbridgeable gap in his epistemology between the transcendental formal components and the sensual material components of cognition, as he admitted in a letter to a friend (in 1798I).
+Thus, we see that the form of the empty concepts cannot have any meaning without closing the gap between the transcendental empty language and the blind objects of sensual intuition.
+In this way, we can understand Peirce’s conception of Kantian nominalism, namely, of names of concepts without content or meaning, which led Peirce to his contra-Copernican Revolution, with his realist epistemology.

 To say, as the article of January of 1878 seems to intend, that it is just as an arbitrary “usage of speech” choses to arrange its thoughts, is as much as to decide against the reality of the property, since the real is that which is such as it is regardless of how it is, in any time, thought to be.
 (Peirce, CP: 5.457, 1905)

-This emphasis the transition of Peirce’s epistemology from pure Kantianism to the realist epistemology of his Pragmaticism 1878 to 1905.
+This emphasizes the transition of Peirce’s epistemology from pure Kantianism to the realist epistemology of his pragmaticism between 1878 and 1905.

 3.2.
 Kant On Formal Logic and Pure Mathematics